Sam Bowie: Portland Trail Blazers (1984–1989)

 Bowie's subsequent surgery utilized three screws being placed in the bone to keep it together.
 However, two screws did not hold, so another operation was needed to put in three new screws.

 Once again, Bowie came back to play.
 On October 17, 1987, during pregame warmups for a preseason game with the Cleveland Cavaliers, Bowie began feeling intense pain in his right leg just walking.
 Not wanting a stretcher, Bowie was carried off the court by his teammates and was diagnosed with a hairline fracture of his right tibia.
 On March 29, 1988, Bowie had surgery where he received a graft from his hip bone and had a metal plate with 10 screws permanently attached to his right shin.
 The injury effectively sidelined him for the next two seasons; he missed all of the 1987–88 season, as well as the first 62 games of the 1988–89 season.
 All told, Bowie played 63 games out of a possible 328 during his last four seasons in Portland.

-“I have one huge regret,” said Bowie.
-“I wish I would’ve been more patient and didn’t come back as quickly as I did the second year I fractured my leg.
+"I have one huge regret," said Bowie.
+"I wish I would've been more patient and didn't come back as quickly as I did the second year I fractured my leg.
 You feel like you disappointed Portland.
-You’re getting paid a lot of money and you can’t play.
-I don’t know if it’s guilt or regret.
-But I’ve never been one to say, ‘Why me?’.
+You're getting paid a lot of money and you can't play.
+I don't know if it's guilt or regret.
+But I've never been one to say, 'Why me?'.
 I feel I should have an MD behind my name from all the education I've received from my own cases."

 New Jersey Nets (1989–1993)

 On June 24, 1989, Bowie, who had averaged 10.5 points per game with the Trail Blazers, was traded, along with a draft pick, to the New Jersey Nets in exchange for Buck Williams.

 Bowie's four seasons in New Jersey were his most productive, as he had no major injuries.
 Bowie averaged 12.8 points and 8.2 rebounds per game and never missed more than 20 games in a season.
 His best season was his first with the Nets where he averaged a double-double with 14.7 points and 10.1 rebounds per game.
 Bowie also hit a career-high in points per game in 1991–92 with 15.0 and played a career-high 79 games in 1992–93 averaging 9.1 points per game and seven rebounds.

 "My main objective is to play the game for the fun of it and the love of it," said Bowie, "Every time I go off the court, I'm thankful I didn't get hurt again.
 I think too many people take their health for granted.

+A 2013 Bleacher Report article listed Bowie as the 17th greatest Nets player up till that point.